raceychan/raceychan.github.io/blog/2025-08-03T14_29-encapsulation-beyond-syntax-do-access-modifiers-still-matter/content.md

 - Internal components like DAOs, caches, feature flags, or job queues are entirely hidden.
 - Breaking changes can be avoided because external consumers never depend on internal details.

 A good example would be an **API Gateway**.
-To the caller, it looks like a single entry point, simple, stable, and flat.
+To the caller, it stays transparent.
 But behind the scenes, the gateway might route the request to multiple services, apply authentication, logging, retries, or circuit-breaking logic.
 None of that is exposed.
 The caller doesn't know, and doesn't need to.

 It’s the same idea as `private` or `protected`, just scaled out over a network.